-Attendance and Participation: Your attendance at each class meeting is expected.
-You will be counted off five points for every class you miss as you will have missed some degree of participation; this will be part of your Activity Speeches / Participation grade category, which will be graded out of a total score of 120 points and is 12% of your overall grade.
+Attendance and Participation: Your attendance at each class day is expected.
+You will be counted off five points for every class you miss as you will have missed that day's participation as you cannot participate in class if you are not present in class; this will be part of your Activity Speeches / Participation grade category, which will be graded out of a total score of 120 points and is 12% of your overall grade.